-BEH 100 Survey of the Behavioral Sciences (3)

-This course introduces the student to the primary Behavioral Sciences of Anthropology, Psychology, Sociology and Christian Behavioral Sciences.
+- BEH 100 Survey of the Behavioral Sciences (3) This course introduces the student to the primary Behavioral Sciences of Anthropology, Psychology, Sociology and Christian Behavioral Sciences.
 The course addresses human beings and behavior from the distinctive theoretical perspectives of each of these behavioral sciences.
-General subject areas include theory and methodology of Behavioral Science research, human biology and behavior, personality and human development in a socio-cultural context, behavior in the context of ethics and values, and social and cultural change.
-This course meets prerequisites for upper division ANT and SOC courses.

-BEH 200 Special Topics in Behavioral Science (1-3)

-An in-depth seminar on a selected topic within the Behavioral Sciences.
-Course is repeatable for credit with a change in topic.

-BEH 255 Foundational Skills in Behavioral Sciences I (3)

-This course is an overview of the collection, treatment, and interpretation of data in research and testing.
+General subject areas include theory and methodology of Behavioral Science research, human biology and behavior, personality and human development in a socio-cultural context, behavior in the context of ethics and values, and social and cultural change. - BEH 200 Special Topics in Behavioral Science (1-3) As offered An in-depth seminar on a selected topic within the Behavioral Sciences.
+Course is repeatable for credit with a change in topic. - Foundational Skills in Behavioral Sciences I (3) BEH 255 Fall, Spring This course is an overview of the collection, treatment, and interpretation of data in research and testing.
 Classroom exercises will not include direct use of SPSS.
-Prerequisite: MAT 115 or STA 144

-BEH 256 Foundational Skills Behavioral Sciences II (3)

-Continuing study of the collection, treatment, and interpretation of data in research and testing of the foundational skills in Behavioral Sciences I. In order to complete the course, student will be required to successfully pass the Pre-Statistics Exam.
-Prerequisite: BEH 255.

-BEH 333 Epistemology and Worldview (3) I

-This course examines the basic models of integrating the Christian faith and modern behavioral sciences, including the development of Biblical examples of worldview and epistemology.
-Emphasis is placed upon the student's development of a personal theory of integration.

-BEH 383 Statistical Techniques in Behavioral Science with SPSS (4)

-The collection, treatment, and interpretation of data in research and testing using the SPSS (Statistical Package for the Social Sciences).
+Prerequisite: MAT 115 or STA 144 - BEH 256 Foundational Skills Behavioral Sciences II (3) Fall, Spring Continuing study of the collection, treatment, and interpretation of data in research and testing of the foundational skills in Behavioral Sciences I. In order to complete the course, student will be required to successfully pass the Pre-Statistics Exam.
+Prerequisite: BEH 255. - BEH 333 Epistemology and Worldview (3) I Fall, Spring This course examines the basic models of integrating the Christian faith and modern behavioral sciences, including the development of Biblical examples of worldview and epistemology.
+Emphasis is placed upon the student's development of a personal theory of integration. - BEH 383 Statistics and Research Methodology I (4) This course introduces the various quantitative and qualitative methodologies utilized in behavioral science research.
+Also included are the collection, treatment, and interpretation of data in research and testing using a statistical analysis application.
 Three hours lecture, three hours lab.
 Prerequisite: BEH 256.

-^{}Each optional concentration requires the completion of a minimum of twelve (12) distinct units beyond the major.

-^{}Certificate requirements are located in the Academic Program section of the catalog by certificate title.

-^{}Minor students may use elective units toward a Departmental Concentration.

-BEH 385 Methods in Research with SPSS (4)

-An examination of philosophical assumptions and scientific methodology for both quantitative and qualitative approaches including experimental designs, correlation studies, survey research, interview techniques, naturalistic observation and participant observation.
-Research issues include design and data analysis with SPSS (Statistical Package for the Social Sciences) computer program, systematic evaluation of practices, and ethical issues related to research.
+BEH 385 Statistics and Research Methodology II (4) Fall, Spring This course presents some of the more complex quantitative and qualitative methodologies utilized in behavioral science research.
+It builds on the various concepts of quantitative research, qualitative research, data collection, analysis, and interpretation introduced in previous courses.
+This course continues the development of student proficiency with basic and intermediate functions of a statistical analysis application.
+Three hours lecture, three hours lab.
 Prerequisite: BEH 383.

-BEH 399 Independent Study (1-3)

-An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest.

-BEH 400 Special Topics in Behavioral Science (1-3)

-An in-depth seminar on a selected topic within the Behavioral Sciences.
+- BEH 399 Independent Study (1-3) An opportunity for students who have demonstrated the ability to do independent work to pursue in depth a topic of particular interest. - BEH 400 Special Topics in Behavioral Science (1-3) As offered An in-depth seminar on a selected topic within the Behavioral Sciences.
 Course is repeatable for credit with a change in topic.